SebRincon/uni/AMPLIFY_MIGRATION_SUMMARY.md

 - Optimistic updates implemented for better UX

 ### Data Model Differences
-- User IDs are now Cognito sub values
+- User primary key is username (handle).
+Cognito sub is not used as the PK.
 - Timestamps are automatically managed
 - Relationships use explicit join tables